 A puppy mill is an inhumane high-volume dog breeding facility that churns out puppies for profit, ignoring the needs of the pups and their mothers.
 Dogs from puppy mills are often sick and unsocialized.
 Puppy mills commonly sell through internet sales, online classified ads, flea markets and pet stores.
 In fact, the majority of puppies sold in pet stores and online are from puppy mills.
-Responsible breeders will meet you in person and show you where the puppy was born and raised—and where their mom lives too.
+Responsible breeders will be happy to meet you in person and show you where the puppy was born and raised—and where their mom lives too.

 B.B. had never seen sunlight.
 Living in a North Carolina puppy mill, in a tiny, rusty cage in the basement, she was forced to have litter after litter.
 When our team found her, her eyes were practically crusted shut; her paws were matted with filth.
 Thanks to supporters like you, she was rescued (along with nearly 150 other dogs) and placed in a loving home.